Sphingomyelin and Related Sphingophospholipids

 These compounds stimulate murine macrophages via a Toll-like receptor to effect bacterial clearance, and interestingly there are specific requirements for both the long-chain base and fatty acid components of the ceramide for this activity.

 Sphingomyelin is readily isolated from animal tissues by adsorption chromatography (TLC and HPLC), although peaks or bands can split into two or three poorly resolved fractions.
-This is due in part to the changes in hydrophobicity resulting from the wide range of chain lengths in the fatty acid constituents, and in part to the presence of 2-hydroxy acids.
+This is due in part to the changes in hydrophobicity resulting from the wide range of chain lengths in the fatty acid constituents and in part to the occasional presence of 2-hydroxy acids.
 As with other sphingolipids, the amide bond is resistant to mild alkaline hydrolysis, so special methods are required for analysis of the fatty acid and sphingoid base components.
 Molecular species of the intact lipid can be resolved by reversed-phase HPLC, but another useful approach is to hydrolyse to the less polar ceramides with the enzyme phospholipase C, after which the ceramides can be analysed either by reversed-phase HPLC or by high-temperature GC.
 Nowadays, mass spectrometric methods in conjunction with HPLC or direct-inlet (‘shotgun’) methods with electrospray ionization are being used increasingly for the analysis of sphingomyelin and other sphingolipids.

 - Aureli, M., Loberto, N., Chigorno, V., Prinetti, A. and Sonnino, S. Remodeling of sphingolipids by plasma membrane associated enzymes.
 Neurochem.
 Res., 36, 1636-1644 (2011); DOI.